Reno Air: Fleet

-The Reno Air fleet consisted of McDonnell Douglas MD-80 series (MD-81, MD-82, MD-83 and MD-87 models) and McDonnell Douglas MD-90 aircraft.
+Reno Air's fleet consisted of McDonnell Douglas MD-80 series (MD-81, MD-82, MD-83 and MD-87 models) and McDonnell Douglas MD-90 aircraft.
 In addition, British Aerospace Jetstream 31 19-seat turboprop aircraft were operated as Reno Air Express by Mid Pacific Air under a code sharing passenger feeder agreement.
-At the time of its acquisition by American Airlines, Reno Air operated 27 McDonnell Douglas jetliners.

-Reno Air was one of the few U.S. operators of the McDonnell Douglas MD-87 and MD-90.
-Following its acquisition of Reno Air, American Airlines initially operated the MD-87 and MD-90 aircraft inherited in the merger but then removed these types from its fleet.
+Final fleet

+As of August 30, 1999, at the time of the merger, Reno Air's fleet consisted of the following aircraft:

 Destinations in May 1999

 Shortly after its acquisition by American Airlines, in May 1999 Reno Air was continuing to operate as an independent airline and was serving the following thirteen (13) destinations with McDonnell Douglas MD-80, MD-87 and MD-90 jetliners according to its system route map: